AdamSobieski/Argumentation/README.md

 ## Argument Markup Language

-A new markup language could be of use for both arguments and argument templates.
+A new markup language could be of use for expressing and representing both arguments and argument templates.

 ## Multipurpose Internet Mail Extensions (MIME)